lotus-eaten/Cataclysm-Inspect/README.md

 }
 ```

-Step 2: Create a prompts.lua, put your prompts there in the form of categories:
+Step 2: Create a prompts.lua and put your prompts there in the form of categories, as below:

 ```
 return {